NixOS/nix/doc/manual/source/store/drv.md

 The bash command can be passed a script which will "source" that Nix-created bash script, setting those variables with the richer data.
 The outer script can then do whatever it likes with those richer variables as input.

-However, since derivations can already contain arbitary input sources, the vast majority of `__structuredAttrs` can be handled by upper layers.
-We might consider implementing `__structuredAttrs` in higher layers in the future, and simplifying the store layer.